-Seahawks training camp Day 9: Bobby Wagner sits out after having ‘procedure’; Ed Dickson weighs surgery
+Seahawks training camp Day 9: Bobby Wagner sits after having ‘procedure’; Ed Dickson may have to have surgery

 There were a couple to pick from, depending on which side of the ball you prefer.

 On defense, cornerback Tre Flowers had a few nice plays but notably batted away a Russell Wilson pass intended for Tyler Lockett about 40 yards down field.
-Wilson, though, got the better of the secondary when he threaded a fastball down the middle of the seam and past a few defenders into the hands of tight end Will Dissly for a TD in a red zone team session.
-That was one of two Dissly TDs in that session.
+Wilson, though, got the better of the secondary when he threaded a fastball down the middle of the seam and past a few defenders into the hands of tight end Will Dissly for a touchdown in a red-zone team session.
+That was one of two Dissly touchdowns in that session.

 Injury report